Readock/readock.github.io/style.md

 ---
 layout: page
-title: Style Visualization
+title: Style Test
 description: See the various html elements all on one page
-categories: [test]
-tags: [test]     # TAG names should always be lowercase
+searchable: true
 author: felix
 ---